Spinning & Fiber Arts

 Have you ever looked at a beautifully woven item and thought, “I wish I could create something like that?” then this class is for you.
 Rigid heddle loom weaving is simple to learn and offers an extraordinary range of creativity.
 In this workshop students will learn basic weaving terminology and techniques and be weaving in no time.
 You will weave a sample which will teach different weaving patterns and allow for exploration with color and texture.
 If you’re a knitter or spinner this is a great way to use up your stash!
 You will be surprised by how a small loom can inspire the fiber artist in you.
 Looms and materials provided.

-Advanced techniques in Rigid Heddle Weaving-Using a Second Heddle, exploring Double Weave–Instructor: Susan Snider. **new dates to be added** 10 AM-4 PM. $100.00. $25.00 holds your space.
+Advanced techniques in Rigid Heddle Weaving-Using a Second Heddle, exploring Double Weave–Instructor: Susan Snider. *April 27, 2014* 10 AM-4 PM. $100.00. $25.00 holds your space.
 Max of 5 students.
 Includes the use of loom and all materials.
+At Wildwood Farm Studio, 55 Sheep Pasture Rd, Madison, CT.

 Advanced techniques in rigid heddle weaving will explore weaving with two rigid heddles.
 Double heddles expand weaving possbilities by allowing for a wider range of setts and offers the ability to weave double weave.
 We will also explore the use weft and warp floats in the same piece with the use of multiple pick up sticks.
 No previous weaving experience needed- join us for this creative class!
 A great way to use your handspun and yarn stash!